 How to make homemade tartar sauce

-While I’m sure everyone does it differently, this healthy tartar sauce has equal parts light mayonnaise, plain Greek yogurt, and dill relish at its base.
+While I’m sure everyone does it differently, this version of tartar sauce has equal parts light mayonnaise, plain Greek yogurt, and dill relish at its base.
 Amping up the dill flavor works well to mask the distinct tang that yogurt has and helps hide the fact that this tartar sauce is lightened up.
 Plus using relish means you don’t have to chop up slippery pickles.
 No thank you.

-When stirred together with diced onion, lemon juice, dried dill, salt, pepper, and a little bit of sugar, you get a thick and creamy tartar sauce that doesn’t lack flavor or texture.
+When stirred together with diced onion, lemon juice, dried dill, salt, pepper, and a little bit of granulated sugar, you get a thick and creamy tartar sauce that doesn’t lack flavor or texture.

 If that makes sense, saying that this sauce is both creamy and has texture.
 Just that it won’t be too gloopy and you won’t risk having a spoonful in which you won’t get any relish or onion.
 Lots of flavor in all parts of this sauce.